 Editors’ note: Nickolas Tang is an activist who has been involved with social movements in Hong Kong, and has documented stories of Hong Kong’s migrant domestic workers.
-Tang is currently attending postgraduate studies in the UK, where they are involved in labour organising.
+They are currently attending postgraduate studies in the UK, where they are involved in labour organising.

-The following are Tang’s comprehensive reflections of the 2019 Hong Kong protests, now in their fourth month.
+The following are their comprehensive reflections of the 2019 Hong Kong protests, now in their fourth month.
 They carefully reconstruct the movement piece by piece, exploring its underlying motivations and contradictions, describing its accomplishments as well as missteps, while offering constructive suggestions.

-Writing from a left perspective, Tang questions the movement’s reliance on the identity politics of the “true Hongkonger,” seeing it as a form of liberalism in disguise that prevents vital structural change.
+Writing from a left perspective, they question the movement’s reliance on the identity politics of the “true Hongkonger,” seeing it as a form of liberalism in disguise that prevents vital structural change.
 Observing that protesters are growing increasingly fatigued, they make an urgent and compelling argument that there is hope for the movement to regain momentum, grow, and even “win”—if it can articulate broader demands that identify and challenge Hong Kong’s systemic injustices.

 It started with a million-strong demonstration against the proposal of the Extradition Law Amendment Bill four months ago.
 The protests—cheekily termed “no to China extradition,” which in Cantonese sounds the same as “don’t send us to our funeral”—quickly morphed into a movement with Five Main Demands against the state at its core: to formally withdraw the Bill; to retract the classification of the ensuing protests as riots; to withdraw all charges against protesters; to thoroughly investigate the police’ abuse of power and hold them to account; and to immediately implement universal suffrage for both the Chief Executive and the Legislative Council.